aws-ia/cloudformation-databricks-resource-providers/Databricks-Clusters-Job/README.md

-# Databricks::Clusters::Jobs
+# Databricks::Clusters::Job

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, [databricks-clusters-jobs.json](./databricks-clusters-jobs.json)
+1. Write the JSON schema describing your resource, [databricks-clusters-job.json](./databricks-clusters-job.json)
-2. Implement your resource handlers in [handlers.ts](./databricks-clusters-jobs/handlers.ts)
+2. Implement your resource handlers in [handlers.ts](./databricks-clusters-job/handlers.ts)

-> Don't modify [models.ts](./databricks-clusters-jobs/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.
+> Don't modify [models.ts](./databricks-clusters-job/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.

 Implement CloudFormation resource here.
 Each function must always return a ProgressEvent.